 The primary objective of a change management practice is to minimize incidents when delivering updates, ensuring customer satisfaction and staying ahead of the competition.
 In today's dynamic business environment, customers consistently expect high-performing services, and change management is the key to meeting these expectations.

-Effectively managing service interruptions and implementing recent improvements is a crucial task.
+It is crucial to manage service interruptions and implement recent improvements effectively.
 Teams have responded to this challenge by adopting risk mitigation strategies and leveraging service management tools to provide customer value in the most agile, streamlined process possible.

-A Change Manager plays a crucial role in driving change.
+A change manager plays a crucial role in driving change.
 This position includes implementing and performing changes with a strategy that combines purpose, precision, and minimal risk.
-Change managers are the stewards of business change, ensuring that the process of transformation is balanced with the stability of the organization's IT systems, providing a sense of security to all stakeholders.
+Change managers are the stewards of business change, ensuring that the transformation process is balanced with the stability of the organization's IT systems, providing a sense of security to all stakeholders.

 In the ITIL framework, a change manager manages each change's life cycle.
 Their primary motive is facilitating advantageous transformations with minimal disturbances in business operations.
 Understanding and implementing the ITIL framework is crucial for successful change management, and it provides a comprehensive guide for managing change effectively.